Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C, which includes the Passion According to St. Luke

 After supper there’s a dispute among the disciples about who among them is the greatest.
 We’ve heard this debate before.
 Jesus tells them once again that those who follow him must be slaves of all.
 But Luke says that Jesus ended the argument by conferring on them a kingdom, “so that you may eat and drink at my table in my kingdom, and…sit on thrones judging the twelve tribes of Israel” (Luke 22:28).
 Jesus is clearly imagining a coming kingdom.

 Unlike the Gospels of Mark and Matthew, Luke presents no succession of false witnesses, no rending of garments by the chief priests, no cry of blasphemy or statement that Jesus deserves death.
 Luke also has the whole Sanhedrin involved in the questioning.
-Thus the rejection of Jesus is not from the chief priest alone, but the whole of the religious leadership.
+Thus the rejection of Jesus is not from the chief priest alone, but from the whole religious leadership.

-Jesus is unwilling to identify himself as the kind of Messiah popularly expected; rather, he speaks of himself the Son of Man who comes as judge (Daniel 7:13–14).
+In Luke, while Jesus is unwilling to identify himself as the kind of Messiah popularly expected, he speaks of himself as the Son of Man who comes as judge (Daniel 7:13–14).
 The council interprets this answer (correctly) as an affirmation of a special divine status—the Son of God.
 The reader of this gospel knows from the opening scenes of the nativity narrative that Jesus is the “Messiah” and the “Son of God”.
 But the opponents are closed to this truth.
 An admission by Jesus that he is the “Son of God” will not help their unbelief.
 Jesus won’t incriminate himself.
 He answers, “You have said so.”
 In other words, I am what you say.
 But that was enough for them to hear.
 They haul him to the Roman governor, Pontius Pilate.

 Jesus before Herod Antipas by Albrecht Durer, 1509